 Pasta of the Week: Tortelli

 I love shopping for kitchen gadgets.
 Last week’s project was to look for a new rolling pin.
 Much to my surprise, my favorite shops were either sold out of rolling pins or had a very limited stock.
-This news made me happy because I realize that people are probably making food from scratch.
+This news made me happy because I like to think of making pie crusts or fresh pasta as a quotidian event for many people.

 In this time of advanced technology, smart phones, and hours spent in front of screens, I believe it is good for our souls to use our hands and create the things our grandparents used to make.